 You should also place posters in your neighbourhood as lost animals tend to roam around there.
 Don’t forget to take down these posters once you have found your pet.

-Publishing a PDF file of your poster on Facebook is also an option, which will help you reach a wider audience.
+Publishing a PDF file of your poster with your information on Facebook is also a great way to reunite you and your pet, as it will help you reach a wider audience.

 Another way to let people know about your missing pet is by handing out flyers.
 You can print out A5 flyers (two flyers on one A4 paper) which is the ideal size for letterboxes.
 You should use the same important information on the flyers like the ones on the posters.